 TO EEI MASTER POWER PURCHASE AND SALE AGREEMENT

 The word Notice needs to be defined, and used consistently in place of the words request, demand, and invoice.
-The term should also be consistent with the language in Article 5.1 of the defines an Event of .
+The term should also be consistent with the language in Article 5.1 of the Master, which defines an Event of Default.

+Emails are used as notifications.

+Faxes are used as notifications.

+To give notice of dispute:

+Email is used to inform such Party of disputes.

+Faxes are used to inform such Party of disputes.

+Recorded Telephone is used to inform such Party of disputes.

+The word Transfer is defined, but is used interchangeably with delivery and payment.

+In the event there is a dispute of Net Exposure, and there is not liquidity to obtain market quotes needs to be addressed.

 This Collateral Annex, together with the Paragraph 10 Elections, (the “Collateral Annex”) supplements, forms a part of, and is subject to, the EEI Master Power Purchase and Sale Agreement, dated ____________, including the Cover Sheet and any other annexes thereto between _____________ ("Party A") and _______ ("Party B").
 Capitalized terms used in this Collateral Annex but not defined herein shall have the meanings given such terms in the Agreement.

-The obligations of each Party under the Agreement shall be secured in accordance with the provisions of this Collateral Annex, which sets forth the conditions under which a Party will be required to deliver Performance Assurance in the form of Cash, a Letter of Credit or other property as agreed to by the Parties, as well as the conditions under which a Party will release such Performance Assurance.
+The obligations of each Party under the Agreement shall be secured in accordance with the provisions of this Collateral Annex, which sets forth the conditions under which a Party will be required to transfer Performance Assurance in the form of Cash, a Letter of Credit or other property as agreed to by the Parties, as well as the conditions under which a Party will release such Performance Assurance.
 This Collateral Annex supercedes and replaces in its entirety Sections 8.1(c), 8.2(c) and 8.3 of the Agreement and the defined terms used therein to the extent that such defined terms are used in this Collateral Annex.
 In addition, to the extent that the Parties have specified on the Cover Sheet that Sections 8.1(b), 8.1(d), 8.2(b) or 8.2(d) of the Agreement are applicable, then the definition of Performance Assurance as used in this Collateral Annex shall apply and Paragraphs 2, 6, 7 and 9 of this Collateral Annex shall apply to any such Performance Assurance posted under such sections.

 Paragraph 1.
 Definitions.